vtkach23/Inventory_Management_System/README.md

 - Use the "Update" button to modify the quantity of an existing product.
 - Use the "Export" button to save the inventory data as a CSV file.

+## Documentation
+This README file serves as the complete documentation for the project.
+It includes a project overview, features, installation instructions, usage guide, and testing examples through screenshots.

 ## Screenshots
 ### Adding a Product
 ![Adding a Product](Images/adding_product.png)